MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/overview/automation-coe-strategy.md

 In order to define impact for automation, it requires executive sponsorship and deep collaboration across many roles across the organization.

-The process can start with settings goals for overall automation ambitions like target savings over one, two or three years or  targeted efficiency gains.
+The process can start with settings goals for overall automation ambitions, like target savings over one, two or three years or targeted efficiency gains.

-The executive sponsor from a business unit which could be a manager or managing director who is responsible and owns overall business process and improvement ambitions.
+The executive sponsor from a business unit which could be a manager or managing director would collaborate to share responsibility and own overall business process and improvement ambitions.

-Individual department leads (For example Finance) or sub departments (For example Accounts Payable) who may be the automation owner.
-The owners will specify and develop the automation solutions.
+Individual department leads (For example Finance) or sub departments (For example Accounts Payable) who may be the automation owner can specify and develop the automation solutions.

-The collaboration needs the Microsoft 365 or Power Platform Center of Excellence team to enable the Automation Center of Excellence with guardrails, governance and setting best practices.
-For unattended automations will need infrastructure provisioning, networking and security.
+The collaboration often needs collaboration with the Microsoft 365 or Power Platform Center of Excellence team to enable the Automation Center of Excellence.
+These teams can provide guardrails, governance and setting best practices.
+For unattended automations they will need infrastructure provisioning, networking and security to support operation of the deployed solutions.

-For the Risk and Compliance side of the diagram the corporate rules, regulations, cyber-security, data privacy and auditing requirements.
+For the Risk and Compliance side of the diagram the corporate rules, regulations, cyber-security, data privacy and auditing requirements will need to be consulted and involved in the process.

 ## Demo Lifecycle